jokla/jokla.github.io/_posts/2014-09-29-sdk-c-romeo.md

 * Let's create now some folders useful for the development with the SDK:
 `$ mkdir -p ~/romeo/{devtools,workspace} `

-NB: This is just a suggestion, you can magane this folders as you prefer.
+NB: This is just a suggestion, you can manage this folders as you prefer.

 * Now we can extract the C++ SDK and Cross Toolchain in the devtools folder.
 Go via terminal in the folder where you downloaded the tools and run:
 `$ tar -zxvf naoqi-sdk-2.1.0.19-linux64.tar.gz -C ~/romeo/devtools/`